wenlzhang/obsidian-task-chat/README.md

 **Relevance Threshold** (Advanced - Tune for your needs)
 - **Range**: 0-100 (default: 0 = system defaults)
-- **What it does**: Sets base threshold for keyword matching, then adapts based on query complexity
+- **What it does**: Sets base threshold for keyword matching in BOTH direct search and AI analysis
+- **When it applies**: Only when "Sort tasks by" is set to "Relevance" AND query has keywords
 - **How it works**: System applies intelligent adjustments around your base value:
   - 4+ keywords → **base - 10** (more lenient for complex queries)
   - 2-3 keywords → **base** (use your setting)
   - 1 keyword → **base + 10** (more strict for simple queries)
+- **Unified behavior**: Same filtering rules apply whether using direct search or AI analysis

 **Examples:**
 | Your Setting | 4+ Keywords | 2-3 Keywords | 1 Keyword |